forem/forem/docs/installation/mac.md

 ### PostgreSQL

-Forem requires PostgreSQL version 11 or higher to be running.
+Forem requires PostgreSQL version 11 or higher to run.

 The easiest way to get started is to use [Postgres.app](https://postgresapp.com/).
 Alternatively, check out the official